 What Happens If an Ethernet Cable Gets Wet?

-How To Protect an Ethernet Cable from Rain?
+Can You Protect an Indoor-Rated Ethernet Cable from Rain?

 Protecting an indoor-rated cable outdoors can be difficult because the jackets of indoor-rated ethernet cables are made with PVC, which is not suitable outdoors and can get damaged over time if exposed to rainwater, sun, and others.